chrismarcok/DoleOut/README.md

 Admins are differentiated from users in that they have the ability to rename and delete groups, delete group members, and delete chats and expenses from a group's timeline.
 The following views differ in admin and user functionality:
 1. Profile - Admins can edit profile details.
-Users cannot
+Users cannot do this.
 2. "GroupsPage" - Admins can edit Group names or delete groups.
 Users cannot
 3. Group - Admins can delete messages/expenses.
 Users cannot.
-The admin view can be reached by adding "/admin" to the end of the URL for these views.
-Without "/admin", the view will be for the default "user" user.
+The admin view can be reached by adding `/admin` to the end of the URL for these views.
+Without `/admin`, the view will be for the default "user" user.
 You can see this in the routing in App.js.

 These admin privileges are marked in bold throughout the document.